Forever Stranding: Hair Regrowth Superhero Herb - Yashtimadhu

 The following should take Yashtimadhu only under medical supervision:

-- If the individual has a kidney disease.
+- has kidney problems.

-- has a heart disease.
+- has heart issues.

 - has high blood pressure or hypertension.

 - has a nerve disorder or psychiatric problems.